How can you prove a triangle is an equilateral triangle?

 An Equilateral triangle is a triangle that has three equal sides and all three angles are also equal.
 It is also known as an equiangular triangle as the measure of every angle is equal to 60 degrees.

-Answer: If three sides of a triangle are equal in measurements and the measure of all three angles are equal to 60 degrees then a triangle is an equilateral triangle.
+Answer: If three sides of a triangle are equal and the measure of all three angles is equal to 60 degrees then the triangle is an equilateral triangle.
 The distance formula can be used to prove that a triangle is an equilateral triangle.

 Let' understand the explanation

 We will use the figure given below to prove the triangle as an equilateral triangle.